artcom-net/khl-team/README.rst

 KHL teams data interface
 ========================
 This package is the interface to the KHL teams data.
-Data are parsed from the resource `championat.com <https://www.championat.com/>`_.

 Available data: